 - 2.1.1 Exceptional Circumstances are defined as a circumstance outside the control of the student, which negatively affects their academic performance.
 In most cases we would also expect the circumstances to be unforeseen or unexpected, however, some situations may be foreseen, such as a family bereavement following a long-term illness. - 2.1.2 University Regulation B3 explains how exceptional circumstances are dealt with.
 Students who wish to have their exceptional circumstances considered must follow the rules set out in the Regulation. - 2.1.3 An accepted exceptional circumstances claim allows a student the opportunity to take another assessment opportunity at a different point in the academic year, usually at the next scheduled assessment opportunity.
+If your programme does not have a standardised next assessment opportunity, for example apprenticeship or distance learning course, staff on your programme will advise of when you are required to take the reassessment.
 This is not an extension.
 The University also offers all students the option to take a 7 calendar day extension, this is explained in Annex A. - 2.1.4 To be valid, a claim for Exceptional Circumstances needs to relate to a time period relevant to the assessment in question and to demonstrate that circumstances outside the control of the student have an impact on the student's preparation for, or completion of, the assessment.
-The circumstances being described would be expected to relate to a situation occurring either: - Close to the date the assessment is due to be undertaken or submitted.
+The circumstances being described would be expected to relate to a situation occurring either:

+- i.
+Close to the date the assessment is due to be undertaken or submitted.
 Or - ii.
 During the period when the student would reasonably be expected to be preparing for the assessment.